-A secondary use case that the integration supports are those customers who use AEM Assets only, or Dynamic Media Classic.
+A secondary use case that the integration supports are those customers who use Experience Manager Assets only, or Dynamic Media Classic.
 In such cases, you obtain the embed code for your viewer and add it to the website page.
 Then, get the Experience Platform Launch library production URL from Experience Platform Launch and manually add it to the web page code.

 The integration takes advantage of two separate and independent types of Dynamic Media Viewers tracking: Adobe Analytics and Adobe Analytics for Audio and Video.